dzackgarza/Arizona-Winter-School-2019/Typeset/Day 2/Notes 2 Wickelgren.md

 GW(k) \supseteq I \supseteq I^2 \supseteq \cdots
 $$

-where the associated graded are etale
+where the associated graded are etale cohomology groups and (by the Milnor conjecture) Milnor K-theory groups.